UIUC-CS498-Cloud/MP10_GraphFramesMLLib_Template/README.md

-# CS 498 - MP10 GraphFrames and MLLib Templates
+# CS 498 - GraphFrames and MLLib Templates

-This repository contains templates to help you get started with MP10.
+This repository contains templates to help you get started with Machine Problem on GraphFrames and MLLib.

 ## Log
 Last updated in May 2021, by Yifan Chen (yifanc3@illinois.edu).